davidbuzz/ardupilot/libraries/AP_HAL_ESP32/README.md

 ## Test hardware
 Currently esp32 dev board with connected gy-91 10dof sensor board is supported.
-Pinout (consult UARTDriver.cpp and SPIDevice.cpp for reference):
+Pinout in this readme, and (consult UARTDriver.cpp and SPIDevice.cpp for reference):

 ### Uart connecion/s
 Internally connected on most devboards, just for reference.